IoCHowTo/IoCTasks/README.md

 ## How to use projects

-* Each project is a prepared coding task
+* Each project is a prepared coding task.
-* Each project contains README.md file which provides brief summary of the topic and goals for the task
+* Each project contains README.md file which provides brief summary of the topic and goals for the task.
-* For additional information look into the Microsoft Unity documentation (goal of this project is not to provide reference guide to MS Unity API)
+* For additional information look into the Microsoft Unity documentation (goal of this project is not to provide reference guide to MS Unity API).
+* Simply clone this project (or download it as a .ZIP file) and attempt to solve all individual tasks.
+  * If you need some help just reference to solutions repository.